rrramble/ielts/writing-task-2/agree-or-disagree.md

 ## Main tips:

 - For `To what extent ...` simply use `I strongly (or totally or completely) agree` (or `strongly (or totally or completely) disagree`).
-- Do not use `some people agree (or think)` because it must be YOUR opinion, not other's opinion.
+- Do not use `some people agree (think)` because it must be YOUR opinion, not other's opinion.